Healthcare

 Community Midwifery Education (CME) Programme:

 To address the shortage of midwives, SCA through its own fund implemented Community Midwifery Education Programme in Laghman, Samangan, and Wardak provinces.
 Until May 2022, a total of 585 midwives graduated from SCA-managed community midwifery schools in Laghman, Samangan, Wardak, Kunduz, and Sar-e-Pol provinces.
-After the graduation of 25 students in May 2022, the CME program ended in Wardak province.
-To fill the gaps of community midwives in Parwan province, SCA initiated Midwifery Diploma Program for 25 students in Parwan province and the Midwifery Bridging Program for 25 more students with the Ministry of Higher Education in Kabul.
+After the graduation of 25 students in May 2022, the CME programme ended in Wardak province.
+To fill the gaps of community midwives in Parwan province, SCA initiated Midwifery Diploma Programme for 25 students in Parwan province and the Midwifery Bridging Programme for 25 more students with the Ministry of Higher Education in Kabul.

 Learning for Healthy Life:

-SCA is educating illiterate women and girls in reproductive age groups in Laghman, Wardak, Balkh, Parwan, and Samangan provinces throughout the Learning for Healthy Life program (LHL).
-The 5.750 students will be able to make decisions regarding their reproductive health.
+SCA is educating illiterate women and girls in reproductive age in Laghman, Wardak, Balkh, Parwan, and Samangan provinces through the Learning for Healthy Life programme (LHL).
+The 5,750 students will be able to make decisions regarding their reproductive health.

 Midwives Mentorship Programme: